rhezab/rhezab-notes/etc/cookie-dough.rst

 Cookie Dough Thoughts
 ======================

 This is a place to stash my unbaked thoughts.
-The way I write makes it sound like I'm sure of myself, but I write that way only beacuse it's easier to write (and read) writing that seems sure of itself.
+The way I write makes it sound like I'm sure of myself, but I write that way only beacuse it's easier to write (and read) writing that sounds sure of itself.

 -----------